10 Best Defense Systems for December 2025

 Risk Factors

-- Supply chain disruptions and regulatory scrutiny
+- Ongoing production quality issues and regulatory scrutiny

 Stock #4: Lockheed Martin Corporation (LMT)